davidsilvapires/tcruziReplicationOrigins/README.md

 ## Overview

+_Trypanosoma cruzi_, the parasite responsible for Chagas disease, has a genome containing numerous multigenic families that encode virulent antigens within a dynamically evolving genomic compartment called Disruptive.
+DNA replication is an accurate biological process, and deviations can lead to mutations and alterations in chromosomal and gene copy numbers.
+In this manner, understanding the dynamics of  _T. cruzi_ DNA replication can contribute to better elucidating its relationship with the success of the parasite's infection and the evolution of the species.
+Briefly, we conducted a computational analysis using data from ChIP-seq of Orc1Cdc6, Nanopore sequencing of BrdU-incorporated DNA (D-Nascent), and MFA-seq of epimastigote _T. cruzi_ to locate replication origins.
+By employing cutting-edge high-throughput and single-molecule analyses, we have identified three distinct categories of origins that compose an atlas: Predominant, Flexible, and Dormant Orc1Cdc6-dependent origins, in addition to Orc1Cdc6-independent origins.

 This repository contains scripts relative to experiments published at the following paper: **Integrating high-throughput analysis to create an atlas of replication origins in _Trypanosoma cruzi_ in the context of genome structure and variability** (_to be submitted_).

 We present three different pipelines: